MicrosoftDocs/powerquery-docs/powerquery-docs/CertificationSubmission.md

 ## Introduction

 This article provides instructions for how to submit your Power Query custom connector for certification.
-Don't submit your connector for certification unless you've been directed to by your Microsoft contact.
+Don't submit your connector for certification unless you've been explicitly directed to by your Microsoft contact.

 ## Prerequisites